marixel/jina-vault2/! chapter 6 (molecular genetics).md

 		- [[replication]] happens in opposite directions along each of replication forks (bubble enables DNA replication to occur in 2 directions)
 			- [[DNA polymerases]] attaches to each replication fork
 				- can **only** build new strands in the 5' to 3' direction (see img) so new strands synthesized in opposite directions
+				- requires open 3' OH group to attach a new nucleotide; when just starting, that OH group is provided by 3' end of [[RNA primer]] strand that had been added y
 		- DNA strands = antiparallel (5' to 3' orientation runs in opp. directions)
 			- [[leading strand]]: grows/synthesized continuously toward replication fork
 			- [[lagging strand]]: grows/synthesized opp. of direction of replication fork